 - 1. How would you want to be remembered by the people you work with? - 2.
 In what form will our work follow us into eternity?
 Or be revealed at the resurrection? - 3.
 If you had to list a single accomplishment that will outlive you, what is it? - 4.
 The chapter talks about the coworkers of the apostle Paul in establishing the church.
 Who are your coworkers with whom you are building something of eternal value? - 5.
 Describe a time when someone built a shoddy foundation (establishing a company or doing a project) and later the whole thing collapsed because the foundation was faulty. - 6.
-How responsible are we for the wise use of the earth's resources?
-Given that heaven and earth will become one, and the earth will be redeemed (Romans 8), what place does stewardship of the earth have in the life of a Christian? - 7.
+How responsible are we for the wise use of the earth's resources? - 7.
 Do you believe there will be work in heaven?

-When Work Messes with Church Relationships
+Chapter 15 When Work Messes with Church Relationships

 - 1. Have you ever worked for someone you attended church with?
 What was it like? - 2.
 Should Christians try to hire people from their own church? - 3.
 What are the benefits/dangers of doing this? - 4.
-What implications does the Thessalonian situation have for your congregation? - 5.
+What implications does the Thessalonian situation have for you? - 5.
 How do you guard against favoritism in the workplace? - 6.
 Have you ever employed relatives?
 What are the benefits/dangers? - 7.
-Paul refused to accept support for his ministry in order to avoid being accused of preaching the gospel for personal gain.
-Why do we pay the clergy today? - 8.
-Has your church ever tried to help an unemployed person find work?
-What lessons did you learn from this? - 9.
-How can we be obedient to the principle "No work, no eat"?
+Have you ever tried to help an unemployed person find work?
+What lessons did you learn from this?